lilianabiven/weblate/docs/vcs.rst

 In the background Weblate creates a Git repository for you and all changes are tracked in.
-In case you later decide to use a VCS to store the translations, you already have a repository within Weblate can base your integration on.
+In case you later decide to use a VCS to store the translations, you already have a repository within Weblate that you can base your integration on.